agnwinds/python/docs/sphinx/source/input/parameters/Spectrum/Spectrum.select_rho.rst

 Spectrum.select_rho
 ===================
 Advanced command which defines a spherical region of space from which photons are to be extracted in constructing a detailed spectrum.
-The region is defined by a cylindrical distance, and z height and an aximuth, and a radius r.
-This parameter defines the rho coordiante of the region.
+The region is defined by a cylindrical distance, and z height and azimuth, and a rho coordainate.
+This parameter defines the rho coordinate of the region.

 Type